 Two options are available on the resource assignments page:

-Gantt Chart – displays a Gantt chart for each resource that includes a grouping by project within each resource’s section.
+1. Gantt Chart displays a Gantt chart for each resource that includes a grouping by project within each resource’s section.

-Time-phased Data – displays a resource usage view for each resource that includes a grouping by project within each resource’s section.
-This option can be further modified with the Set Date Range option which allows you to adjust the way assignments are filtered in or out on this page by changing the assignment date range.
+2. Timephased Data displays a resource usage view for each resource that includes a grouping by project within each resource’s section.
+This option can be further modified with the Set Date Range option, which allows you to adjust the way assignments are filtered in or out on this page by changing the assignment date range.

 To check resource assignments: